xAbdx/new1/README.md

           /** TODO **/

-1. you have to fix the celsius (degree).
+1. fix the celsius (degree).  //done
-2. make the chart scrollable.
+2. make the summary view column scrollable on grab // in progress